What is Guest Wi-Fi and How Do I Set it Up?

 There are several reasons you may want to set up a guest WiFi network.

-You may have a complicated password to protect your main network.
+The password: You may have a complicated password to protect your main network.
 For your guest Wi-Fi you can create a simpler password that’s easy to share.
 And you can regularly change the password without impacting all the devices in your home set up to connect to the primary network.

+Limited access.
 With a guest Wi-Fi network, your guests can stream, surf, check their email, and connect to the Internet.
 At the same time, they will have limited access to the data and devices on your network.

+Improved network security.
 Guest Wi-Fi networks helps to protect the primary network from network worms that could otherwise be spread to other computers.
 Should a guest bring in an infected device, your home network and computers will have an additional layer of security.

 Our computers, smartphones, and smart home devices house a lot of personal information.
 If a guest unintentionally downloads a program or file that contains malware while on your primary home network, your sensitive personal information could be at risk.
 A guest network contains any harmful cyber threats to the guest network through access restrictions, preventing the spread of malware and other malicious cyber threats to your primary home network and protecting your sensitive documents and files.